 UNHRC will study.
 Good.
 ICC has had this for 2 years.
 Thank you, Iceland.
 Herein are videos of actual killings.
 Herein are confession videos.
 Herein are solid statistics from the Public Health side.
 Of 56 murders each day 65% are EJK.
 When years of study end, then justice?

-(Republished from Feminine-Perspective Magazine under Creative Commons License.)
+(Republished from Feminine-Perspective Magazine under Creative Commons License and written permission.)

 Isn’t one murder enough to put a person in prison?
 What is happening to the world?